Alishan Itinerary: How to Simplify This Part of Your Trip

 Driving to Alishan

 First, to make things easiest, there are organized two-day Alishan tours like this one or this one on Klook and this one on KKday.
-There’s also a 3-day tour tour which include Alishan.
+There’s also a 3-day tour tour which includes Alishan and Sun Moon Lake.

 To avoid repeating information, I suggest you read the Alishan day trip section above for all the info about how to take the bus from Sun Moon Lake or Chiayi to Alishan, and how to enter the park.